Hilversum: Public buses

-Most local and regional buses are operated by Connexxion, but two of the bus routes are operated by Syntus Utrecht and two others by U-OV and Pouw Vervoer.
+Most local and regional buses are operated by Connexxion, but two of the bus routes are operated by Syntus Utrecht and two others by TransDev and Pouw Vervoer.
 Regional bus route 320 is operated by both Connexxion and Pouw Vervoer.
 In 2018, major road works started to make room for a new BRT bus lane from Hilversum to Huizen, set to open in early 2021.